This is the tale of three cities. It’s a story of digital expansion and how companies are thriving at the edge.

 Los Angeles is the largest edge metro by interconnection bandwidth capacity in the Americas with an estimated 51% CAGR by 2024.
 The high growth enterprise industries in interconnection bandwidth include: Public Sector (49.8%), Healthcare & Life Sciences (47.8%) and Wholesale & Retail Trade (44.2%).
 Service Providers make up the majority of the estimated edge interconnection bandwidth growth: Hyperscalers (61.7%), Network (55.6%), Cloud & IT Services (45.0%), and Content & Digital Media Providers (44.6%).

-The company provides two main products, DNSFilter a threat protection and content filtering service, and Webshrinker, a paid direct feed that provides the intelligence that DNSFilter uses to determine what category domains are and to detect threats like phishing sites.
+One LA-based company provides two main security products, DNSFilter a threat protection and content filtering service, and Webshrinker, a paid direct feed that provides the intelligence that DNSFilter uses to determine what category domains are and to detect threats like phishing sites.
 One of the biggest customer segments for DNSFilter is managed service providers, which include the product in its offerings to other companies.
 DNSFilter runs its IP network on Equinix Metal in various Equinix locations, including Los Angeles, so that each customer has two IP addresses to configure for its DNS.

 We have the technology where it needs to be, so we’re focusing more on growth and scaling, and offering a more complete product.
 Because Equinix Metal makes it easy to spin up servers in locations as needed, Equinix is going to be a really good partner to grow with.
 It’s going to be a huge differentiator moving forward.”- Mike Schroll, CTO, DNS Filter